blukii/Developers/blukiiHub/README.md

-# Quickstart with the blukii Hub
+# QuickStart guide blukii Hub

-This short guide will show you how to get your blukii Hub up and how to get the data from a Sensor Beacon or a Smart Beacon.
+This short guide will show you how to get your blukii Hub up and how to get the data from a blukii Sensor Beacon or a blukii Smart Beacon.

 ## 1. Connect blukii Hub to power supply
 - Connect the blukii Hub with an Ethernet cable to a Router or a Switch with an DHCP Server in the network.
 - Connect the blukii Hub with the supplied power supply unit and ensure the power supply.
+As soon as the status LED is constantly green, the hub is up and running.

 ## 2. Place blukii Beacon near the blukii Hub
 Place a blukii Beacon near the blukii Hub.